semio-ai/arora-sdk/modules/nao/readme.md

 # NAO Support Module

-This module is meant to be compiled into a native binary, and be loaded with the native executor.
+This module is meant to be compiled into a native binary, and be loaded with the [native executor](../../crates/arora/readme.md#native-executor).
-It compiles and uses libQi to perform calls for the robot NAO.
+It compiles and uses Semio's patched [libQi](https://github.com/semio-ai/libqi) to perform calls for the robot NAO.

 This module exports some behavior tree nodes to demonstrate the new Arora engine on a NAO v5,